Oprosti što je ljubavna

-Oprosti što je ljubavna pjesma is the tenth studio album by the Sarajevo based pop group Crvena jabuka.
+Oprosti što je ljubavna is the tenth studio album by the Sarajevo based pop group Crvena jabuka.
 This album was officially released in 2005.

 With the release of this album, Crvena jabuka's popularity started to go downhill.
-On 24 April that year the band celebrated their 20th Anniversary at the Skenderija Hall.
+On 6 April that year the band celebrated their 20th Anniversary at the Skenderija Hall.

 On this album, there is a guest appearance by singer and songwriter Arsen Dedić.